wp-repository/wpmu-theme-usage-info/readme.txt

 1. Install by searching "WPMU Theme Info" on Plugins > Add New > Search
 2. Activate by clicking "Network Activate"

+== Frequently Asked Questions ==

+= When is the stats data refreshed? =

+ - Auto refresh on every theme switch
+ - Auto refresh on `network/themes.php` if Transient is expired (2h/24h on large networks)
+ - Manual refresh if you visit `network/themes.php?manual-stats-refresh=1`

+= What happens on large installations =

+ - Auto refresh is not running on plugin (de)activation
+ - Stats data is being regenerated every 24h (see action `wpmu_plugin_stats_refresh`)

+= Hooks =

+- [Filter] `wpmu_theme_stats_refresh` - (int) seconds - Manually set the expiration time of the data (Transient)
+- [Filter] `wpmu_theme_stats_show_count` - (bool) true|false - Activate the display of the usage count in the theme details overlay; use `__return_true` as callback for the filter

 == Screenshots ==

-1. Network Admin view of list of used and unused themes.
+1. Network Admin view of themes table showing the usage count
-2. Network Admin view of list toggle controls for user access.
-3. User view of theme popularity information.
-4. User view of blogs using theme.

 == Upgrade Notice ==

 **ATTENTION:**
-When you update to version 2.1 the plugin gets deactivated automatically.
+When you update to version 2.0 the plugin gets deactivated automatically.
-You need to reactivate by clicking "Network Activate".
-No data is lost.

 == Changelog ==

-= 2.0-dev =
+= 2.0 (2015-01-15) =
-* added Spanish translation by Eduardo Larequi (https://github.com/elarequi)
-* TBD
+ * Integrated data into 'themes.php' table
+ * Moved from storing data in option to transient
+ * Changed main filename resulting in a deactivation after update

 = 1.9 =
 * fix + update of tablesort js library